Today we’re talking about whether you should spend less, earn more—or both. The answer to that question would be both.

 My philosophy is that $100 in your pocket is, well, $100.00 dollars in your pocket!
 What I mean by this is that you get to choose what you want to do with that money.
 It’s entirely in your control.

 So, you have to start off by spending less.
 Save money, be frugal, don’t get into debt, and don’t do any stupid things with your funds.
+You can just stick it in a reputable savings account with no fees and you’re still better off than spending it frivolously.

 One of my favorite quotes from a man worth $150M is: “Wake up before everyone, go to sleep after everyone, work harder, work smarter!”
 I am a big believer that many real estate investors are very, very lazy.
 They’re all looking for a quick pill to get rich overnight.
 It doesn’t work like that.
 You have to work hard.